santiagogutid/santiagogutid/README.md

 Graduate Human Resources 👔

-Made in Argentina living on 🇪🇺
+Made in Argentina living on EU

 1988 👶🏽